Leasey.AI

 Tiered Internal Support Structure

 Property management organizations scaling past 500 CRM users should implement a tiered internal support structure with clearly defined escalation paths.
 Level 1 support handles routine user issues — password resets, workflow questions, and basic data entry errors — and should be staffed by trained internal champions embedded within each department.
-Level 2 support addresses technical configuration problems, integration failures, and report customization requests, and is typically handled by a dedicated CRM administrator or IT staff member.
+Level 2 support addresses technical configuration problems and integration failures.
+It also handles report customization requests, typically managed by a dedicated CRM administrator or IT staff member.
 Level 3 support escalates system architecture issues, performance degradation, and data integrity problems directly to the CRM vendor’s enterprise support team.
-CRM implementation structures that improve resident experience outcomes typically operate with this tiered model, resolving the majority of issues at Level 1 and Level 2 without requiring vendor escalation.
+CRM implementation structures that improve resident experience outcomes typically use a tiered model.
+This model resolves most issues at Level 1 and Level 2 without needing vendor escalation.

 Internal vs. External Support Planning

 Companies managing 1,000 or more properties should plan for one dedicated CRM administrator per 200 users, supplemented by vendor enterprise support contracts for Level 3 escalations.
-This hybrid staffing model reduces average issue response times to under two hours for most user-facing problems while controlling annual support costs to $150–$250 per user.
-Organizations should include CRM administrator headcount in their user growth forecasting model — as user volumes grow, the internal support staffing ratio must grow proportionally to avoid support bottlenecks that degrade staff adoption and data quality.
+This hybrid staffing model reduces average issue response times to under two hours for most user-facing problems.
+It also controls annual support costs to $150–$250 per user.
+Organizations must include CRM administrator headcount in user growth forecasting models.
+As user volumes increase, internal support staffing must grow proportionally to prevent bottlenecks that degrade staff adoption and data quality.

 Frequently Asked Questions About Scaling a Property Management CRM